-Study examines health of kidney donorsSeptember 26th, 2013 in Other /
+Study examines health of kidney donorsSeptember 26, 2013 in Medicine & Health / Other

 The short-term risks associated with kidney donation are relatively modest, but because many donors have additional medical conditions, it is important to evaluate their ongoing health.
 That's the conclusion of a study appearing in an upcoming issue of the Clinical Journal of the American Society of Nephrology (CJASN).